-2019 has arrived, and Forney would like to begin the year by looking at welding's extensive history, and rich future.
+It's national welding month!
+Forney would like to celebrate by looking at welding's extensive history, and rich future.

 The History Of Welding- A Basic Timeline